Choosing the Best Ramen Bowl, Top 5 Slurp Worthy TipsKatachiware Japanese Style Tableware

 As stated above, the best ramen bowls differ from one another in terms of size, capacity, height and material.
 The following information elucidates the names of varied ramen bowls that are normally served in Japanese restaurants.
 Other types include Tamadon, Koudaidon and Marukoudaidon.

-Menbachi Bowls are the most popular bowls used for serving ramen, substantially deeper and wider allowing a decent meal portion.
+Menbachi bowls are popular for serving ramen as they are substantially deeper and wider allowing a decent meal portion.

 Menbachi is the Japanese name for a noodle bowl.
 Due to the enormous hole created by the increased depth and width, this is type of bowl is a common design for ramen bowls.
 Menbachi bowls are ideally suited for recipes that have a greater proportion of soup compared to noodles, as their shape minimises the spilling of its ingredients.